Jochem22/commute-delay-alerting/README.md

 ## Usage

-When you use this tool for the first time run db.py to create a database with sample configuration.
-Then run check_routes.py to fill the database with route data every 5 minutes.
-Finally run app.py to view the data and edit the configuration from your browser.
-You need to restart check_routes.py everytime you make changes to the configuration.
+When using this tool for the first time, start by running app.py to create the database.
+Then you can view and edit the configuration from your browser.
+After making any change to the configuration run check_routes.py to monitor your commute every 5 minutes and populate the database with route data.
+Remember to restart check_routes.py after each configuration change.

 ## NOTE